Premier League: Tottenham crush Leeds to keep top-four hopes alive

 Five minutes later it was 2-0.
 Kulusevski did not appear to pose a danger when he had a ball by the corner flag but he wriggled free, exchanged passes with Doherty and beat Illan Meslier at his near post.

-Tottenham were again more dangerous side after the break and went close to extending their lead on multiple occasions.
+Tottenham posed a constant threat after the break and went close to extending their lead on multiple occasions, with Meslier keeping out efforts from Doherty and Sweden international Kulusevski.

 Stuart Dallas dribbled towards an open goal but took far too long and his eventual shot was blocked.

-Son made it 4-0 in the 85th minute, finishing smartly after a pin-point pass from Kane.
+Son made it 4-0 in the 85th minute, finishing smartly after he was found by man-of-the-match Kane.

-It meant Kane and Son have combined for a Premier League goal for the 37th time, overtaking Chelsea's Didier Drogba and Frank Lampard as the pair who have assisted one another for the most goals in the competition's history.
+It meant the Tottenham players have now combined for a Premier League goal for the 37th time, overtaking Chelsea's Didier Drogba and Frank Lampard as the pair who have assisted one another for the most goals in the competition's history.

+Rodrigo's free-kick rattled off the post in time added on but it would have been scant consolation for Leeds, who have now conceded 20 goals in their past five games.

 Leeds, in their second season back in the Premier League, remain three points above the relegation zone but have played more games than all but one of the teams below them.